sleighzy/k3s-traefik-forward-auth-openid-connect/README.md

 ### Configuration

 The [001-config.yaml] file needs to be updated with the configuration for your OIDC provider and other information.
+In the example configuration a Keycloak realm named `homelab` is used.

 Refer to the documentation on
 <https://github.com/thomseddon/traefik-forward-auth> as to what the items are